YARC-Official/docs/glossary.md

 Some custom charts may use tap notes to represent non-guitar melodies that are nevertheless being giving to a Guitar player.

 ## 🆖 Overstrum
-You strummed when the game didn't want you to.
+To overstrum is to strum when the game didn't want you to.
 This will generally break your combo.

 ## 👻 Ghosts, 🚫 Anti-Ghosting
 In guitar play, ghosts are when you fret something that doesn't correspond to an upcoming note, usually as a result of 'mashing' to try to pass a particularly difficult span of HOPOs or Taps.
 YARG's Default engine preset enables an Anti-Ghosting feature, which punishes ghosts by requiring you to strum the next HOPO/Tap.